 The Bachelor’s in Early Childhood Care and Education is focused on developing the skills to understand many aspects of children’s behavior and development.
-This bachelor’s degree program blends childhood development theory and practices with real experiences applied in the classroom or child care setting.
+This program blends childhood development theory and practices with real experiences applied in a child care setting.
 This bachelor culminates with a mentored internship in a child care setting.

 The curriculum provides a rigorous foundation in childhood mathematics methods, inclusive practices in early childhood education, educational philosophy, and more.

 What Can I Do With a Bachelor’s in Early Childhood Care and Education Degree?